BlackyCGS/JavaInternetShop/README.md

 - Ability to add items to the cart
 - Ability to add items to favorite
-- Different specs for each type of products
+- Different specs for each type of product
 - API